 Upon successful completion of the course, the learner will be able to:

-1. Identify the fundamental content related to the physical properties of water, physiological impact of immersion and safety measures in the aquatic environment to be included in entry level PT and PTA programs.
+- Identify the fundamental content related to the physical properties of water, the physiological impact of immersion, and safety measures in the aquatic environment to be included in entry-level PT and PTA programs;

-2. Apply the physical properties of water and impact of immersion to specific aquatic
+- Apply the physical properties of water and the impact of immersion to specific aquatic interventions;

-3. Determine specific aquatic interventions and aquatic equipment appropriate to include in entry-level PT and PTA education programs.
+- Determine specific aquatic interventions and aquatic equipment appropriate to include in entry-level PT and PTA education programs; and

-4. Incorporate educational techniques and locate clinicians and educators knowledgeable in delivery of aquatic rehabilitation interventions.
+- Incorporate educational techniques and locate clinicians and educators knowledgeable in the delivery of aquatic rehabilitation interventions.

-Note: CEU not applicable in AK, CA, CO, HI, LA, NJ, NM, NV
+Note: CEU is not applicable in AK, CO, HI, LA, NJ, NM, NV

-Note: CEU not pre-approved in the following states, but licensees may seek their own approval in AR, DE, FL, OH, TX
+Note: CEU is not pre-approved in the following states, but licensees may seek their own approval in AR, CA, DE, OH, TX

 All other states: .2 CEU/2 CCU or contact hours